LionyxML/aa/README.md

 Or pipe it into other software, like i3bar on i3wm

+Of course, you SHOULD modify it to your Linux distro or *nix system.

 Screenshot
 ----------
 In this example I've symbolic linked aa to aa.sh, now I am addicted to aa...